 The verdict?
 Re-marketing email + Web Browser Push Notification = The Best Results.

 To totally capitalize on the potential strengths of remarketing, why not experiment with a mixture of all channels?
 Emails give you the opportunity to explore the benefits of creative content, while web browser, SMS and Messenger notifications help you reach your customers across all devices with an effective and targeted push.

-Abandoned carts are not lost sales.
+Abandoned carts issues are not lost sales.
 They are potential sales.
 It’s that simple.
-By applying all of the suggestions above you’ll be able to grow your profits.
+By applying all of the suggestions above with Firepush app you’ll be able to grow your shopify store profits.